okta/okta-spring-boot/README.md

 | 1.3.0, 1.4.0 | 2.2.0.RELEASE |
 | 1.5.0 | 2.4.0 |

-The latest release can always be found on the [releases page][github-releases].
+The latest release can always be found on the [releases page](https://github.com/okta/okta-spring-boot/releases).

 ## What you need